The Accessible Community Forum

 March 10th, 2023

 Do you feel you have equitable access to Accessible Travel Opportunities in British Columbia?
-Listen in as our community and group of panelists explore possible solutions and resources to bridge the gap between the travel opportunities you currently experience, and what it could become.
+Listen in as our community and panellists explore possible solutions and resources to bridge the gap between the travel opportunities you currently experience and what they could become.

 - Susie Chant: Parliamentary Secretary for Accessibility